 Fate coupling.
 The predicted fate coupling matrix Y from a transition map (Supplementary Fig. 3df) was calculated according to Eq.
 (10).
 To build the ground truth for fate coupling from clonal data (Supplementary Fig. 3c), we followed a recent proposal10 and computed the normalized correlation for barcode counts between different fate clusters on day 4.

-Benchmarking and apply CoSpar to fibroblast reprogramming.
+Benchmarking and applying CoSpar to fibroblast reprogramming.

 Pre-processing.
 Data was downloaded from GEO, accession number GSE99915.
 We followed the same processing as described above for hematopoiesis, and removed cell-cycle-correlated genes with correlation score C>0.03.
 We used UMAP (scanpy.tl.umap with min_dist=0.3) to generate the embedding.
-After pre-processing, we excluded cells without any clonal label for downstream analysis.

 In this dataset, cells were barcoded at three time points (day 0, 3, and 13).
 Following Biddy et.al.6, we concatenated day-0 and day-3 barcodes to form a unique clonal ID for downstream analysis.
 However, keeping 3 barcodes per cell, thus allowing nested clonal structure, works equally well (Supplemental Fig. 4f-h).
 We also inherited their annotation for the reprogrammed cluster (obtained by email communication with the authors), and used their selected clones to define the ground truth for reprogramming and failed trajectories.
 The failed cluster (Fig. 5a) was defined as a leiden cluster (scanpy.tl.leiden with resolution=1.5) in the cells sampled at day 28, which highly expresses Col1a2 (Supplementary Fig. 4a), a gene expressed in fibroblasts that failed reprogramming6.
 The reprogramming and failed cluster were used to define the progenitor bias in this dataset.